TL;DR: How to Improve Stand-ups for Co-Located and Distributed Teams

 - It leaves the decision power of what is relevant and what is not to each team member.
 Something might be relevant even though the speaker doesn’t think that it is.

 Making Stand-ups Less Frequent

-Another option to reduce time spent at stand-ups is not to have them every day.
+Another option to reduce the time spent at stand-ups is not to have them every day.
 Skipping stand-ups break the cardinal sins of a scrum but hear me out before you shun the idea.

 I have been at many scrum stand-ups at different companies in which I feel like I am living out the movie Groundhog Day.
 Each day’s status seems like the day before.

-It’s good to have daily communication with your team, but is it effective if team members are working on slow moving projects in which their status doesn’t change much on a day to day basis?
+It’s good to have daily communication with your team, but is it effective if team members are working on slow-moving projects in which their status doesn’t change much on a day to day basis?

 In the past, some of my teams have moved to a Monday, Wednesday, Friday schedule, cutting out the stand-up on Tuesday and Thursday.
 Having only three stand-ups was successful in most situations where projects were slower, and things weren’t actively changing.